mrshetab/ROBUSfT/README.md

 ROBUSFT is a ready-to-use C++ library for monocular real-time 3D shape tracking of isometrically deforming objects.
 ROBUSFT forms a template from a deforming object and uses that to infer the deformation of the object in an input image (or a series of input images in a video).
 Each frame is processed independently.
 This makes ROBUSfT wide-baseline and resistant against losing the object in the video.
 This library is presented in two versions: CPU-GPU (the current library) and full CPU (can be found at this [link](https://github.com/mrshetab/ROBUSfT_fullCPU)).
-The current version of ROBUSfT is capable of tracking surfaces up to 30fps.
+The current version of ROBUSfT is capable of tracking surfaces up to 30fps on a Dell laptop with an Intel Core i7 2.60GHz CPU and a Quadro T1000 GPU.
 This speed is 20fps for the full CPU version.

 ## Dependencies